Royal or Glaze? Find the recipe to glaze icing below for a great-tasting icing that maintains its sheen and will please the crowd!

-Only upon coming here did I delve into the world of cookie decorating with all its different icing options.
-Before that, I wasn’t even aware that cookie decorators either belong to Team Glaze or Team Royal.
+Only upon coming here, I decided to delve into the world of cookie decorating with all its different icing options.
+Before this time, I wasn’t even aware that cookie decorators either belong to Team Glaze or Team Royal.

-I didn’t really know the differences, but for my first project (the Valentine’s cookies you can see above) I chose the cookie icing recipe by the amazing Amanda of iambaker.
-Simply because it seemed easy and I had all the ingredients at hand.
-And as simple and straight forward as the ingredient list so are also the instructions.
+I didn’t really know the differences, but for my first project (the Valentine’s cookies you can see above) I chose the glaze icing recipe by the amazing Amanda of “iambaker.”
+I chose this cookie icing recipe simply because it seemed easy and I had all the ingredients on hand.
+As simple and straight forward as the ingredient list happens to be, thankfully, so are the instructions!

 Later on, after also trying royal icing for cookie decorating (recipe & more details in another post), I learned the pros and cons of glaze icing.